propsandtransforms/splunk/Splunk-SysAdmin.md

 - Use time zone offsets to ensure correct event time
 - Splunk applies time zones in this order:

-1. A time zone indicator in the raw event data
-    -0800, GMT+8 or PST
+1. A time zone indicator in the raw event data (e.g. -0800, GMT+8 or PST)
-2. The value of a TZ attribute set in props.conf Checks the host, source, or sourcetype stanzas
+2. The value of a TZ attribute set in props.conf (Checks the host, source, or sourcetype stanzas)
 3. If a forwarder is used, the forwarder-provided time zone is used
 4. If all else fails, Splunk applies the time zone of the indexer's host server